gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Validate and refresh dependencies

-When run with the [`--refresh-dependencies`](http://gradle.org/docs/nightly/userguide/userguide_single.html#sec:cache_command_line_options) command-line option, Gradle will validate all dependencies against the published repositories, and download anything that is not up-to-date.
-This process will also ensure that all required dependencies are available in a remote repository; just having the dependency in your local cache is not sufficient and will lead to a build failure.
+When run with the [`--refresh-dependencies`](http://gradle.org/docs/nightly/userguide/userguide_single.html#sec:cache_command_line_options) command-line option, Gradle will validate all dependencies against the repositories declared for you build, downloading anything that is not up-to-date.
+As well as refreshing the latest version of all dependencies, this process will ensure that all required dependencies are available in a remote repository; just having the dependency in your local cache is not sufficient and will lead to a build failure.

-The `--refresh-dependencies` option is particularly helpful when things go wrong with dependency resolution; like when you are setting up a new repository and you don't get it exactly right the first time.
+The `--refresh-dependencies` option is particularly helpful when things go wrong with dependency resolution; like when you are setting up a new repository and don't get it exactly right the first time.
 In such a case, being able to refresh all of your dependencies without deleting your cache directory can be very useful.

-Dependency validation utilises the Gradle change detection algorithm for remote artefacts, which removes the need to re-download artefacts that have not changed.
+Dependency validation utilises the Gradle change detection algorithm for remote repositories, so artifacts that are unchanged from the cached version will not be re-downloaded.

 #### Better control over version conflict resolution

-When your dependencies are resolved, the transitive dependency set may bring in conflicting versions of the same module.
-By default, Gradle's [conflict resolution](http://gradle.org/docs/nightly/userguide/userguide_single.html#sub:version_conflicts) will use the newest version which is useful in most cases.
-Sometimes this isn't what you want, so Gradle 1.0 gives you control over the process by:
+When your dependencies are resolved, the transitive dependency set may bring in several different versions of the same module.
+By default, Gradle's [conflict resolution](http://gradle.org/docs/nightly/userguide/userguide_single.html#sub:version_conflicts) will use the newest version.
+This is useful in most cases, but sometimes it isn't what you want, so Gradle 1.0 gives you control over the process by:

 * Declaring that your build should fail in the case of [version conflicts](http://gradle.org/docs/nightly/userguide/userguide_single.html#sub:version_conflicts).
 * Forcing a particular module version into the dependency set.
 This can be done [per-dependency](http://gradle.org/docs/nightly/dsl/org.gradle.api.artifacts.dsl.DependencyHandler.html) or more commonly [per-configuration](http://gradle.org/docs/nightly/dsl/org.gradle.api.artifacts.ResolutionStrategy.html).